rendall/icebreakers/QUESTIONS.md

   * Heard any good tips lately?
   * How do you get motivated for difficult tasks?
   * How do you like to sit in a chair?
-  * How do you like to sit in a chair?
-  * How do you recognize when you’re stressed?
+  * How do you recognize when you're stressed?
   * How have you changed in the last year?
   * How would you describe your communication style in 3 words?
   * How would your best friend describe you?